awslabs/mlmax/modules/environment/README.md

 ## EC2

-- SSM Agent to support remote SSH using exisitng key pair.
+- SSM Agent to support remote SSH using exisitng key pair
 - First verify that Session Manager Plugin is installed on your local workstation by running the command below
 - Or follow the instruction [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html#install-plugin-verify) to install SSM agent